 I’m also strongly considering taking up a second degree on development but that’s another 4 years for another undergraduate degree.

 Maybe a Masters degree? but to get into any good post-graduate school, I’d need work experience first.
 So that leads to the 4th option of looking for a job just for work experience to get into a post-graduate school.

 So many options, but none of them certain.
 It’s beginning to scare me.

 I love how I am friends with happy people.
-I am so grateful that in my life I met this crazy and fun-loving bunch of people who believe that happiness isn't found on material things.
-That it is as simple as it should be -- happiness is cheesy and clingy friendships and bonding over milkshakes, hot fudge sundaes, and Zombie towers.
+I am so grateful that in my life I met this crazy and fun-loving bunch of people who believe that happiness isn’t found on material things.
+That it is as simple as it should be — happiness is cheesy and clingy friendships and bonding over milkshakes, hot fudge sundaes, and Zombie towers.
 As we approach graduation, I believe that it’s never too late to meet new friends.
 With good friends, there is always a good time!
 Enjoy enjoy lang!
 Cheers to new memories and friendships that are meant to last!

 Politics.
 It’s a world I’ve grown to love and hate at the same time.
 I’ve never been a very intelligent writer or speaker.
 I’m not normally one of those people who get into debates about political issues.
 As much as I’d like to avoid that world (believe me, I’ve tried), I can’t.
 It keeps calling out my name.
 I’m not about to write a long academic position paper about the different issues surrounding the political culture in our country.
 But allow me to give you my emotional and heart-felt opinion about Philippine politics, in general.